-<compensation> Specifies input compensation where 0 = off and 1 = on.
+<compensation></compensation> Specifies input compensation where 0 = off and 1 = on.
 Reversal for thermal EMF compensation if input is resistive, room compensation if input is thermocouple.
+Also used to set temperature coefficient for capacitance sensors where 0 = negative and 1 = positive.
 Always 0 if input is a diode.
+(3062 option only) <units></units> Specifies the preferred units parameter for sensor readings and for the control setpoint: 1 = kelvin, 2 = Celsius, 3 = Sensor <sensor excitation=""></sensor> Specifies the sensor excitation voltage level to maintain for the NTC RTD sensor type.
+0 = 1 mV and 1 = 10 mV

-<units> Specifies the preferred units parameter for sensor readings and for the control setpoint: 1 = kelvin, 2 = Celsius, 3 = Sensor thermal compensation on, and preferred units to kelvin.
+Remarks

-Example INTYPE A,2,1,0,1,1[term]-sets Input A sensor type to Platinum RTD, autorange on, type.
-When configuring diode or thermocouple sensor types, these parameters must be included, but are ignored.
+INTYPE A,3,1,0,1,1,1[term]-sets Input A sensor type to NTC RTD, autorange on, thermal compensation on, preferred units to kelvin, and sensor excitation to 1 mV.
+The <autorange> parameter does not apply to diode, thermocouple, or capacitance sensor types, the <range> parameter does not apply to the thermocouple sensor type, the <compensation> parameter does not apply to the diode sensor type, and the <sensor excitation parameter only applies to the NTC RTD sensor type.
+When configuring sensor inputs, all parameters must be included, but non-applicable parameters are ignored.
 A setting of 0 for each is recommended in this case.